Justice Dept. charges bombmaker in 1988 Pan Am explosion

-WASHINGTON (AP) — The Justice Department on Monday unsealed charges accusing a Libyan bomb expert in the 1988 explosion of Pan Am Flight 103 over Lockerbie, Scotland, an attack that killed 259 people in the air and an additional 11 on the ground.
+WASHINGTON (AP) — The Justice Department announced new charges Monday against a Libyan bombmaker in the 1988 explosion of Pan Am Flight 103 over Lockerbie, Scotland, an attack that killed 259 people in the air and 11 on the ground.

 The charges were announced on the 32nd anniversary of the bombing and in the final news conference of Attorney General William Barr’s tenure, underscoring his personal attachment to a case that unfolded during his first stint at the Justice Department.
 He announced an earlier set of charges against two Libyan intelligence officials in his capacity as acting attorney general nearly 30 years ago, vowing that the investigation would continue.
-Though Barr had not appeared at a press conference in months, he led this one two days before his departure as something of a career bookend.
+Though Barr had not appeared at a press conference in months, he led this one two days before his departure as a career bookend.

 In presenting new charges, the Justice Department is revisiting a case that deepened the chasm between the United States and Libya, laid bare the threat of international terrorism more than a decade before the Sept.
 11 attacks and produced global investigations and punishing sanctions.

+“At long last, this man responsible for killing Americans and many others will be subject to justice for his crimes,” Barr said.

+A breakthrough in the investigation came in 2016 when U.S. officials learned that Masud was in Libyan custody after the collapse of the regime of Col. Moammar Gadhafi.
+In an interview that Masud gave to Libyan law enforcement several years earlier, U.S. officials said, Masud admitted building the bomb in the Pan Am attack and working with the two other defendants to carry out the plot.

 In 1992, the U.N.
-Security Council imposed arms sales and air travel sanctions against Libya to prod Col. Moammar Gadhafi, the country’s leader, into surrendering the two suspects.
+Security Council imposed arms sales and air travel sanctions against Libya to prod Gadhafi into surrendering the two suspects.
 But the Libyan government balked at surrendering the men to the U.S., skeptical they could receive a fair trial.
 Libya ultimately turned them over for prosecution before a panel of Scottish judges sitting in a Netherlands court.

 One man — former Libyan intelligence official Abdel Baset al-Megrahi — was convicted, and a second Libyan suspect was acquitted of all charges.
 Al-Megrahi was given a life sentence, but Scottish authorities released him on humanitarian grounds in 2009 when he was diagnosed with prostate cancer.
 He later died in Tripoli.

-The attack was the latest flare of tension between Libya and Western nations, including the U.S. In the years before the flight, for instance, Libya was blamed for the bombing of a West Berlin discotheque that killed two American soldiers and injured dozens of others.
+The attack was the latest flare of tension between Libya and the West.
+In the years before the flight, for instance, Libya was blamed for the bombing of a West Berlin discotheque that killed two American soldiers and injured dozens of others.

 It wasn’t until 2003 that Gadhafi and Libya accepted responsibility for the Pan Am disaster, with the country formally taking blame and reaching a $2.7 billion compensation deal with the victims’ families.
-Sanctions were lifted and, in 2006, the Bush administration removed Libya from its list of state sponsors of terrorism and restored diplomatic relations with the country.
+Sanctions were lifted and, in 2006, the Bush administration removed Libya from its list of state sponsors of terrorism and restored diplomatic relations.

 Besides Barr, another key figure in the Lockerbie investigation was Robert Mueller, who was the Justice Department’s criminal chief at the time the first set of charges was announced.
 Mueller would later become FBI director and special counsel in charge of the investigation into ties between Russia and the 2016 Trump campaign.